Why Become An Independent Adjuster?

 Claims adjusting is a unique career requiring many different skills.
 It requires the ability to evaluate losses, negotiate settlements, and interact with people in difficult situations.
 For those considering a career in claims adjusting, it is important to consider if this job is right for them.

-It is important for those interested in claims adjusting to assess if they possess the required skills for this profession before making a decision about pursuing it as a career path.
+It is important for those interested in claims adjusting to assess whether they possess the required skills for this profession before deciding to pursue it as a career.
 Having clarity on these criteria can help prospective adjusters determine if claims adjusting is right for them.
-The next step involves learning where claims adjusters typically work and how they can pursue opportunities in that field.
+The next step is to learn where claims adjusters typically work and how they can pursue opportunities in that field.

 Where Do Claims Adjusters Work?

-Claims adjusters are an important part of the insurance industry as they assess and investigate claims related to property, casualty, health, and liability insurance.
+Claims adjusters are an important part of the insurance industry, as they assess and investigate claims for property, casualty, health, and liability insurance.
 Where do claims adjusters work?
 The answer is varied; they can work in a variety of locations.
 Here are some common places where claims adjusters can be found:

-3. State offices – States have their own workers’ compensation boards that employ claims adjusters to oversee worker’s comp cases in their respective state.
+- State offices – States have their own workers’ compensation boards that employ claims adjusters to oversee workers’ comp cases in their respective state.

-Regardless of where they work, all claims adjusters must be licensed in the state in which they practice and should have experience with customer service and problem solving.
+Regardless of where they work, all claims adjusters must be licensed in the state where they practice and should have experience in customer service and problem-solving.
 Additionally, most employers require several years of experience before considering a candidate for an adjustment position.

 Frequently Asked Questions